Turnstone COVID-19 Information

 Will Turnstone continue to offer its programs and services?

 What is Turnstone doing in response to the COVID-19 pandemic?
+(The information below does not fully represent Turnstone's comprehensive COVID-19 precautions and mitigation measures.)

-- We are working closely with and following all of the directives established by our local Department of Health and including recommendations identified for mitigating exposure to acute respiratory illnesses, including COVID-19, for our staff, clients and guests.
+- We are working closely with and following all of the directives established by our local Department of Health and including recommendations identified for mitigating exposure to acute respiratory illnesses, including COVID-19, for our staff, clients, and guests.

 - We are continuing to practice everyday prevention actions including the use of personal protective equipment (PPE) that Turnstone staff use as part of our normal operations to protect the health and safety of our staff and clients.
 This includes: cleaning and sanitization efforts, frequent hand washing, and helping monitor staff, guests and clients who may be demonstrating signs of illness and helping them exit the facility.